 The following amendments are proposed to Chapter IX of the McMinnville Comprehensive Plan, "Urbanization".
-Font that is underlined and italicized indicates new language, strikethrough font indicates language to be deleted.

 - 181.10.
 When evaluating areas for future urbanization, the City shall consider the "7 Guiding Principles for Future Land Use" contained in the MGMUP: - 1.
 Principle 1: Land Use Law.
 Comply with state planning requirements - 2.
 Principle 2: Historical Development Patterns.
 Respect existing land use and development patterns and build from them. - 3.
 Principle 3: Hazards and Natural Resources.
 Avoid development in areas of known hazards or natural resources - 4.
 Principle 4: Cost of Urban Services.
 Consider the availability and cost of providing urban services to new development. - 5.
 Principle 5: Density.
 Adopt policies that allow the market to increase densities, and push it to do so in some instances. - 6.
 Principle 6: Traditional Development.
 Consistent with principles 4 and 5, allow and encourage development that meets the principles of "smart growth." - 7.
 Principle 7: UGB Expansions.
 Contain urban expansion within natural and physical boundaries, to the extent possible - When evaluating areas for future urbanization, the City shall consider the suitability and potential of the area to achieve the Great Neighborhood Principles provided in Chapter IX of the Comprehensive Plan.
-Exceptions to certain principles may be considered for continuation of areas that are already predominantly planned for single-use commercial or industrial districts where mixed use is not anticipated. - When considering adequacy of lands for urbanization, the City shall consider the feasibility of the location and service extensions needed to meet identified needs during the planning horizon and considering and comparing adequacy of areas to meet identified needs relative to other areas. - 181.40 The City shall consider both the short-term and long-term development capacity of an area when evaluating expansion of the UGB, especially when service provision requires significant extension of off-site improvements, to ensure the investment and cost of services is commensurate with the amount of new development to be served.
-The City shall generally avoid areas that require significant and costly off-site service extensions if an area is not large enough to achieve economies of scale investment over time in order to justify the off-site extensions and improvements.
+Exceptions to certain principles may be considered for continuation of areas that are already predominantly planned for single-use commercial or industrial districts where mixed use is not anticipated. - When considering adequacy of lands for urbanization, the City shall consider the feasibility of the location and service extensions needed to meet identified needs during the planning horizon and considering and comparing adequacy of areas to meet identified needs as compared to other areas. - 181.40 The City shall consider both the short-term and long-term development capacity of an area when evaluating expansion of the UGB, especially when service provision requires significant extension of off-site improvements, to ensure the investment and cost of services is commensurate with the amount of new development to be served.
+The City shall generally avoid areas that require significant and costly off-site service extensions that require area to achieve economies of scale investment in order to justify the off-site extensions and improvements.
 Such costs shall be borne by those who benefit from the improvements and service extensions.